• Home

 Step 1: Season and Brown the Beef

-Heat vegetable oil in a skillet over medium-high heat.
-Brown the beef in a single layer, working in batches if needed — don’t crowd the pan or it steams instead of sears.
+Toss the stew meat in a bowl with salt, basil, pepper, and garlic powder until every piece is coated.
+Heat some vegetable oil in a frying pan on medium-high heat.
+Brown the beef in a single layer.
+If needed, do multiple batches – don’t crowd the pan or it will steam instead of sear.

 Step 2: Load the Slow Cooker